jynnie/majiang/README.md

 - [ ] Random room generation
 - [ ] Design in between screens
 - [ ] Points systems
+- [ ] Handling disconnects; how easy would it be to move Engine to server

 ## 🎒 Custom Rules